gazoscalvertos/Hass-Custom-Alarm/custom_components/bwalarm/resources/doc/notes.md

 entity_id: <string> # Full name (domain.object_id) of the bwalarm entity to control
 code: <string*> | <int>  # A code to arm alarm control panel with
 ```
-(\*) if 'override' used, it sets alarm immediately, otherwise the alarm changes its state to Pending for Pending Time and then to a corresponding Armed_XXX state.
+(\*) if 'override' is used, it sets alarm immediately, otherwise the alarm changes its state to Pending for Pending Time and then to a corresponding Armed_XXX state.

 SAFE_ARM_XXX commands also support the following optional parameters:
 ```